pythonanywhere/flask-tutorials/tutorial-1.md

 * PostgreSQL (for historical reasons, normally just called Postgres), which runs as a server, like MySQL, and is better with larger datasets.
 Growing in popularity, but needs a bit more server power to run.
 * MongoDB, which allows you to store your data in a less-structured way than SQL databases like the previous three.
 Also server-based.
 New, slightly oddball -- the hipster option.

 SQLite is pretty slow on PythonAnywhere, and doesn't scale well for larger sites anyway.
 Postgres is a paid feature on PythonAnywhere because of its larger server power requirements, and we don't have built-in support for MongoDB.
-So we're going to use MySQL.
+So we're going to use MySQL, which you can use from a free PythonAnywhere account.

 One convenient thing about modern database programming, however, is that to a certain degree you don't need to worry about which database you're actually using.
 There are database interface libraries called Object-Relational Mappers (ORMs), which make it possible (most of the time) to use the same code regardless of the underlying database.
 We're going to use one called SQLAlchemy, which works well with Flask.